sjecw/sjecw/README.md

 # Hi there!
 I'm Sofia Chu 👋
+##  💁‍♀️ About me:
+I'm a Brazillian student exploring progamming for the first time!

+## 🌱 I'm currently learning:
-🌱 I am improving my progamming skill in C and C++
+To improve my progamming skill in C and C++

-📫 How to reach me:
+## 📫 How to reach me:
-sofiajienchuwu@gmail.com
+Email: sofiajienchuwu@gmail.com

+Instagram : @sofiachuwu